Dry Skin: Causes, Symptoms & Care Tips

 DRY, ITCHY OR SCALY SKIN

-Dry skin also known as xerosis or xeroderma is a specific skin type that manifests as dry patches on the face and body, rough skin, and often itching sensations as a result of a lack of moisture.
+Dry skin also known as xerosis or xeroderma is skin that manifests as dry, scaly or flaky patches on the face and body, rough skin, often accompanied by itching sensations as a result of a lack of moisture.
 As highlighted in the study "Barrier disruption, dehydration and inflammation: Investigation of the vicious circle underlying dry skin" (C.Beiz et al, 2021), various internal and external factors can lead to insufficient production of the essential lipids and proteins (known as sebum).
 This weakens the skin moisture barrier that protects the skin, resulting in dry, redness-prone skin with itching sensations.

 Dry skin can either be a long-term skin condition or you may develop dry skin in reaction to changes in the environment or skin’s behaviour.
 In this article, we’ll discuss the causes of dry skin, how it manifests on the face and body and ways to alleviate its effects.